willpatton/Motion_Oscilloscope/README.md

-Motion Audio Computer/Oscilloscope
+Motion Audio Analyzer/Visualizer and Oscilloscope
 ===========
-This project is an audio analyzer and/or oscillosope used to visualize waveforms, make measurements, and detect events.
+This library is an audio analyzer and/or oscillosope used to visualize waveforms, make measurements, and detect events.
 It samples audio signals using a processor's analog-to-digital (ADC) to sample waveforms.
 Waveforms can then be analyzed, displayed, or recorded.

 ## Applications